World traveler Clown Tom Bolton

 Old city below Prague Castle

 Looking back towards the river on the way up to the castle.
-Despite their size, I assume that many buildings here were personal dwellings rather than government buildings although I saw quite a few embassies here as well.
+Despite their size, I assume that many buildings here were personal dwellings rather than government buildings although I saw quite a few embassies like the Italian here as well.
 About half way up towards the upper entrance to the castle is a square in front of the St. Nicholas church, which is one of the biggest of Prague’s many churches.
 We didn’t get to go inside because a concert was starting soon and one had to pay an entrance fee.
 This seemed to be a common thing at churches in Prague and I wondered if it was more a strategy to make money or due to a lack of venues for classical music.
 We did go in the nearby Our Lady Victorious church, where a famous statue of the Christ child is displayed.

 So, those were just a few tales from my many travels over the last thirty and something years.
 I hope you've enjoyed another side of a traveling clown!
 If you want, write me an email or better yet, book my show or set a link to this website or just state me as the beneficiary of your will!